ifurusato/rp2040-i2c-slave/README.md

 * [Raspberry-Pico---I2C-Slave](https://github.com/TraoreMorike/Raspberry-Pico---I2C-Slave)

+## Next Steps

+The next phase of this project will be to convert both the `master.py` on the Pi and the `main.py` on the slave to Python classes, so they can be more easily extended and used as base classes.

 ## Usage

-Install the contents of the ./upy/ directory on an RP2040 that has a recent version of MicroPython installed.
+Install the contents of the `./upy/` directory on an RP2040 that has a recent version of MicroPython installed.
 The "main.py" file is used for the ItsyBitsy RP2040 and includes use of its NeoPixel.
 If you're using a different RP2040 board you can use the "main_no_px.py" file instead, as that has no NeoPixel